p3lim/p3lim.github.io/_posts/2018-05-04-github-powered-comments.md

 And adding to this, they expose a bit of [repository metadata](https://help.github.com/articles/repository-metadata-on-github-pages/) to [Jekyll](https://jekyllrb.com/), which means that we could easily get enough data through the markup directly without any modifications to the website code (just adding a script and some stylesheets), query the [GitHub API](https://developer.github.com/v3/), and we'd be able to present the comments on the commit as the comments section on a post.

-Now, we _could_ get all the data to kind of guess which commit relates to the current post using the API, but there's [rate limiting](https://developer.github.com/v3/#rate-limiting), and it's much slower to do so.
+Now, we _could_ get all the data to kind of guess which commit relates to the current post using the API, but there's [rate limiting](https://developer.github.com/v3/#rate-limiting), and it's much slower to do so due to the "guessing" part (multiple queries).
-The alternative is adding a single piece of [front matter](https://jekyllrb.com/docs/frontmatter/) to the post, specifically the commit sha for the commit of the post, and then use that instead as the commit sha is unique within a repository.
+The alternative is adding a single piece of [front matter](https://jekyllrb.com/docs/frontmatter/) to the post, specifically the commit sha for the commit of the post, and then use that instead since the commit sha is unique within a repository.

 ### Implementation